Tfstar/alx-system_engineering-devops/README.md

-The shell journey.
-A journey to success
+The shell journey, a journey to success